Cleveland Browns to Be “Fueled By Defense” in 2014

 Beautiful words to read for any Browns fans.
 Can they also contend with the Bengals and Ravens in the tough AFC North?
 If they are able to the running game, solid offensive line and creative Kyle Shanahan system could lead to a number of wins for the Browns this up coming season.

-“But at the same time, we’re not going to be an offense that’s conservative,” Pettine said.
+"If you know Pettine and Shanahan, though, you know they always want to apply pressure on the opposition.“But at the same time, we’re not going to be an offense that’s conservative,” Pettine said.
 “We’re going to attack people on offense, just as we are going to attack people on defense, as well as special teams.
-I think you have to have that mentality in this league if you want to be successful.”
+I think you have to have that mentality in this league if you want to be successful.”"

 Yet while the running game will be the focus the attacking mentality will be encouraging to fans.
 Using multiple formations, motion and taking advantage of the talent on the team, including Jordan Cameron, Andrew Hawkins, a stable of running backs and Miles Austin, should do enough to help the Browns compete on both ends of the field.